 It also has an excellent LCD display which lets you set up and monitor the power consumption which is very handy, indeed.

-You can find the Goal Zero Yeti 400 Solar Generator on Amazon.
+You can find the Goal Zero Yeti 400 Solar Generator online.

 Renogy Lycan Powerbox